-An Orlando Predators game in progress BASEBALL Since World War I, Florida's warm climate has made it a favorite spring training site for Major League baseball teams.
+An Orlando Predators game four diamonds for baseball and softball.
+Naturally, there are several sports-related Disney shops.
+A sports-themed grill rounds out the experience.
+BASEBALL Since World War I, Florida's warm climate has made it a favorite spring training site for Major League baseball teams.
 Each team returns to the same town every year, pumping millions of dollars into local economy and bringing much prestige.
 The towns identify strongly with their visitors.
 In Central Florida, the training season is from mid-February through March.
-The Houston Astros springtrain at the Osceola County Sports Stadium, which is also home to the Kissimmee Cobras and the Senior Little League World Series.
-The Atlanta Braves work out the kinks at the expansive Disney's Wide World of Sports complex, accommodating as
+The Houston Astros springtrain at the Osceola County Sports Stadium, which hosts many tournaments and finals.

-The gigantic Disney's Wide World of Sports[®] complex many as 9,500 fans in the only double-decked baseball stadium set up for spring training in Florida; at 100-ft (30.5-m) high, this is also the tallest baseball stadium in the state.
-The AA Orlando Rays play a 70-game schedule at the stadium.
+The gigantic ESPN Wide World of Sports® complex The Atlanta Braves work out the kinks at the expansive ESPN Wide World of Sports complex, accommodating as many as 9 500 fans in the only double-decked baseball stadium set up for spring training in Florida: at 100-ft (30.5-m) high, this is also the tallest in the state

-RODEOS Every February and October since the 1920s bull riders and cowboys from all over the country have been competing for big purses and top national rankings in Kissimmee's Silver Spurs Rodeo, which is billed as the largest in the Eastern United States. that is. east of the Mississippi, and dates back to 1944.
-Echoing the time when Florida was one of the top cattle producers in the country, the event features competition in bull- and bronco-riding, steerwrestling, and barrel-racing.
-The rodeo is held in the stateof-the-art Silver Spurs Arena, which was built in 2002 and provides climatecontrolled comfort for 8,300 people.
+RODEOS Every February and October since the 1920s, bull riders and cowboys from all over the country have been competing for big purses and top national rankings in Kissimmee's Silver Spurs Rodeo. which is billed as the largest in the Eastern United States. that is, east of the Mississippi and dates back to 1944 Echoing the time when Florida was one of the top cattle producers in the country, the event features competition in bull- and broncoriding, steer-wrestling, and barrel-racing.
+The rodeo is held in the state-of-the-art Silver Spurs Arena. which provides climate-controlled comfort for 8.300 people.
 It is also used for other events, such as concerts and sports.
 AUTO RACING World speed records were made and then broken on the hard, flat sand of Daytona Beach in the 1920s.
-Since then, Central Florida has been the center of American car racing.
-Daytona International
+Since then.
+Central Florida has been the center of American car